bhouston/fastify-http-exceptions/packages/fastify-http-exceptions/README.md

 # fastify-http-exceptions

-A Fastify plugin and core utilities for typed HTTP exceptions and responses.
-Provides a small, opinionated HTTP exception / response model that plays nicely with Fastify but is not tightly coupled to it.
+A Fastify plugin and core utilities for typed HTTP exceptions.
+Provides a small, opinionated HTTP exception model that plays nicely with Fastify but is not tightly coupled to it.

 ## Installation